Pramod Boro: Early life and education

-He comes from an economically weaker agrarian family and faced significant economic challenges during his schooling days.
+He comes from an economically weak agrarian family and faced significant economic challenges during his schooling days.
 He attended his village school during the lower primary stage and later went to Tamulpur HS School for his upper primary and matriculation education.

-After completing his Higher Secondary, Pramod Boro shifted to Guwahati for higher education.
+After completing his higher secondary, Pramod Boro shifted to Guwahati for higher education.
 But due to his family’s financial constraints, he left his under-graduate studies midway.
-During this time, he worked as a daily wage laborer and a rickshaw puller.
+During this time, he worked as a daily wage labourer and a rickshaw puller.
 He also ventured into coal mining in Meghalaya with his friends to support his family.

-Pramod Boro didn't completed his B.Sc degree.
+Pramod Boro did not complete his BSc degree.
 His highest educational qualification is HS(12th) as per Election Commission.

 Early political career

 Bodoland Movement and Pramod Boro

 Since the time of his school days, he was active with the Bodo Student's Union and their activities in various social-political movements in Assam.
-During that time of his school days, there was the beginning of the 'Great Mass Movement' for the separation of Bodoland as a state, under the leadership of then-President of ABSU, Upendranath Brahma since 1987.
+During that time of his school days, there was the beginning of the 'Great Mass Movement' for the separation of Bodoland as a state, under the leadership of then-president of ABSU, Upendranath Brahma since 1987.
 As an active student leader in the field of social movements, he had actively joined the movement along with the fellow students.

-His involvement with the mass movement didn't end there, in the latter days when he joined college, he was elected as the President of ABSU, Kamrup District Committee in the year 1997.
+His involvement with the mass movement did not end there, in the latter days when he joined college, he was elected as the president of ABSU, Kamrup District Committee in the year 1997.
 He was given greater responsibility as a Central Committee member of All Bodo Students Union.
-He actively worked as the Assistant General Secretary and as the Vice President of the Union before he was elevated to the position of President in the All Bodo Students Union (ABSU).
-Before he became the President he had actively worked with the Union at the forefront carrying out massive Educational awareness amongst the mass of Bodo people in the entire Assam.
+He actively worked as the assistant general secretary and as the vice-president of the union before he was elevated to the position of president in the All Bodo Students Union (ABSU).
+Before he became the president, he had actively worked with the union at the forefront carrying out massive educational awareness amongst the mass of Bodo people in the entire Assam.
 During the presidency of Rwn Gwra Narzary at the central, they started a program called ‘Year of Education’ in 2006, later it continued as the ‘Mission Quality Education’ from 2007.
 Extensively with an action plan to improve the standard, accessibility, and quality education among the Bodo students in the state.